dnagir/approache/source/_posts/2013-07-10-testing-rails-across-time-zones.markdown

   before { Time.zone = ActiveSupport::TimeZone["Rangoon"] }
 ```

-Now you can re-run the spec and it should repetably and predictably fail (much like RSpec's random order with a given seed).
+Now you can re-run the spec and it should repeatably and predictably fail (much like RSpec's random order with a given seed).

 This works without changing any of the existing specs and relies on
 the fact that your CI is running specs often enough.